A Move to the Pacific Ocean

 The South Pacific

-In the early Seventies, Carlos, with Captain Jeffery Finch and wife Linda, sailed Curlew to the South Pacific.
-Visiting Samoa and Tobago before venturing on to New Zealand, Curlew was slated for a complete rebuild, one that has made the most significant change from her original design.
+In late 1972, Carlos, with Captain Jeffery Finch and wife Linda, sailed Curlew to the South Pacific, visiting Samoa and Tobago before venturing on to arrive in New Zealand in 1973.
+Curlew was slated for a complete interior rebuild, one that has made the most significant change from her original design.
 Her interior layout was modernized, with no shortage of fine joinery work.
-According to Linda, Curlew was hauled at the Orens Boatyard in 1976.
-In addition to new interior Curlew’s foremast was renewed, fuel tanks replaced, and rudder renewed.
+According to Linda, Curlew was hauled at the Alan Orens Shipyard, Whangarei NZ, for an eight month $40,000 refit.
+She was relaunched in December 75, and headed back to the US.
+In addition to the new interior Curlew’s foremast was renewed, the original having been found to be termite infested requiring it to be burned, fuel tanks replaced, and rudder renewed.
+A record from the 1975 Lloyds Registry of American Yachts also reports that by now she had a 1972 4 cylinder 85 bhp Perkins diesel.